cert-manager/cert-manager/docs/tutorials/acme/dns-validation.rst

 The Certificate resource describes our desired certificate and the possible methods that can be used to obtain it.
 You can obtain certificates for wildcard domains just like any other.
+Make sure to wrap wildcard domains with asterisks in your YAML resources, to avoid formatting issues.
 If you specify both ``example.com`` and ``*.example.com`` on the same Certificate, it will take slightly longer to perform validation as each domain will have to be validated one after the other.